JurgenR/aioslsk/docs/source/SOULSEEK.rst

 User granting operator:

-1. Send: PrivateRoomAddOperator : with room name and user name
+1. Send: :ref:`PrivateRoomAddOperator` : with room name and user name
 2. Receive:

-   * PrivateRoomAddOperator : with room name and user name (got this twice for some reason, perhaps a bug in the server?
+   * :ref:`PrivateRoomAddOperator` : with room name and user name (got this twice for some reason, perhaps a bug in the server?
 Should probably be PrivateRoomOperatorAdded)
    * Server message: User <user_name> is now an operator of room <room_name>